 From the author of Shakespeare in Love, Tom Stoppard’s Arcadia is considered one of the greatest plays of its time.
 It runs August 16 – 25 in the Marian Theatre and August 30 – September 9 in the Solvang Festival Theater.
 Arcadia is a romantic mystery set in the elegant Coverly estate and taking place in both 1809 and the present.
 Two plot lines run parallel across time with intertwining themes.
 While thirteen-year-old Lady Thomasina and her tutor delve into intellectual and romantic issues, the present day finds the Coverly descendants and two competing scholars researching horticulture and a possible scandal at the estate in 1809.
 Stoppard’s brilliant Olivier and Tony-winning play traverses the centuries exploring the nature of truth and time, the difference between Classical and Romantic temperaments, and the disruptive influence of sex on our life orbits - the attraction which Newton left out.

-Tickets for the 54th season will go on sale in early October, pricing based on demand – buy early for the best selection and prices.
+Tickets for the 54th season will go on sale October 13, pricing based on demand – buy early for the best selection and prices.